Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

 5.2.1 In the event that we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets.

-6.2 Our site may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
+9.2 Our site or our app may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.